SiewPingYeo/Vehicle-Insurance-Fraud-Detection-/README.md

 4. Exploratory data analysis
 5. Data-preprocessing and Feature engineering (covered in Part 1 - Project Script - Exploratory Data Analysis and Data-Preprocessing
 6. Machine Learning (covered in Part 2 - Project script -Machine Learning)

+## Outcome

+Best model : Logistic Regression Model with class weights adjusted

+Recall score: 0.92

+AUC score: 0.80

+- True business costs will have to be considered before the model can be deployed.

+## Feedback

+If you have any feedback, please feel free to reach out to me at yeosiewping@gmail.com